Previous Lesson 16 Next

 Please first recall pronouns in the nominative case from Lesson 5.

 Possessive pronouns that come before masculine nouns add an ending "-en" in the accusative case.
-The rest of the possessive pronouns remain unchanged.
+The remaining possessive pronouns do not undergo any changes.

 Examples:

-The verb "lieben" (to love) is a normal conjugated verb.
+The verb "lieben" (to love) is a regular verb.
 Conjugation of "lieben" is:

 ich liebe (I love), du liebst (you love (singular)), er/sie/es liebt (he/she/it loves), wir lieben (we love), ihr liebt (you love (plural)), sie lieben (they love), Sie lieben (you love (polite form singular and plural)).